Galicia and Roztocze

 Day 5 (Wednesday): Narol - centre of Roztocze 45-50 km cycling

 Today’s stretch follows the circuitous valley of the delightful Wieprz rivulet.
 Wieprz means "hog" in Polish and the rivulet is said to meander like the curly tail of the said animal.
 We then ride past water mills that are still functional and stop in the middle of the day at a straw thatched farm in Guciów.
 We will also visit the heritage museum with its exhibition of ethnographic and geological wonders.
-Our goal for the day is Zwierzyniec, a little town in the primordial forest of Roztocze National Park, where we will stay for the following two nights.
+Our goal for the day is Zwierzyniec, a little town in the primeval forest of Roztocze National Park, where we will stay for the following two nights.

 Day 6 (Thursday): A cycle around Roztocze 15-30 km or more cycling